The Hot Corner: Have you hugged your coach today?

 They personalize and internalize the defeats more intensely than athletes or their entourages ever will.
 That’s a promise.
 Friends and colleagues described Doucette as someone who was already tirelessly peppering them with text messages and phone calls about his plans for next year’s team, barely a month after this year’s Raiders were eliminated from the playoffs.

 There is no off-season for these good folks.
-They will gladly postpone their own health and welfare in order to create a better environment for their adopted children of their to succeed, grow and prosper.
+They will gladly postpone their own health and welfare in order to create a better environment for these adopted children of theirs to succeed, grow and prosper.
 They give, give, give to the games we watch and play while taking next-to-nothing from them.

 It’s a pay-it-forward gesture, and an astute one.
 Coaches know they’re empowering the next generation to chew up and spit out adversity, learn how to embrace causes bigger than themselves, become better problem solvers, and ultimately lead a society of which we can all be proud for as long as the Good Lord gives us breath.